University of Toronto, 1970, Ph.D. (Statistics)

 He and colleagues at Fred Hutch established the Clinical Coordinating Center for the Women’s Health Initiative, a national program that enrolled more than 161,000 postmenopausal women in studies beginning in 1993, to evaluate the ability to reduce chronic disease risk through dietary change or menopausal hormone therapy.

-Dr. Prentice also works to make the links between diet and chronic diseases that researchers identify more reliable by developing better ways to measure how much food and nutrients study participants consume.
+Dr. Prentice also works to make the links between diet and chronic diseases by developing objective ways (i.e. biomarkers) to measure how much food and nutrients individuals consume.